upcs/cs341-spring-2025-cs341_sp25_game2/README.md

 *stockcake.com is currently not a working site.

 ## BADGES
-Code coverage: 46.7% (estimated directly by the CS341Game2 team as regular code coverage estimation is not implemented in Godot's testing framework yet).
+Code coverage: 46.7% (estimated directly by the CS341Game2 team as regular code coverage estimation is not implemented in Godot's testing framework yet and we are not using json).

 ### HOW WE ESTIMATED
 - Summed the total lines of code the team has written.
 This total excludes test code and code automatically written by the Godot system.
 (383 lines)